jay-lchicken/multiverse/README.md

 # 🌀 **Multiverse 2025: The Hack Club SuperLeader Summit**

-We’re bringing together a group of ~75 committed Hack Club Leaders (will be referred to as “SuperLeaders” from this point onwards) to a 8-week opportunity to build and prototype a collaborative and technical full club YSWS, Club project, or workshop.
+We’re bringing together a group of ~75 committed Hack Club Leaders to a 8-week opportunity to build and prototype a collaborative and technical full club YSWS, Club project, or workshop.
 Once planned and run at a meeting, SuperLeaders will be eligible for travel stipends to come to San Francisco for a 3-day gathering & hackathon where they can work together to get feedback and build their final resource, publishing it to the entire Clubs community.

 📍 **San Francisco, CA**
 📆 **March 28 - March 30, 2025**